AdamJHowell/LegoEsp32SunTracker/README.md

 {
 "command":   "moveServo",
 "servoName": "altitude",
-"value":     20
+"value":     42
 }

+{
+"command":   "moveServo",
+"servoName": "azimuth",
+"value":     -42
+}

 Valid "servoName" values are "azimuth" and "altitude".
 For altitude, value will be an integer angle from 0 to 90.
-The servo is capable of rotation between 0° and 360°, but this is being constrained to prevent interference with other structures.
+The servo is capable of rotation between 0° and 360°, but this is being constrained in this program to prevent interference with other structures.
 For azimuth, value will be an integer speed from -100 to 100.
 Values represent percentages of maximum speed.
 Positive values will rotate clockwise when viewed from above.
 Negative values will rotate counterclockwise when viewed from above.